Actian Zen: Tools

-Pervasive provides utility software designed to facilitate administration and use of Pervasive PSQL.
+Actian provides utility software designed to facilitate administration and use of Zen.
 There are graphical and command line utilities in Windows, Linux, and Mac OS X environments.

-Pervasive Control Center (PCC) is the main utility that enables the user to create and manipulate databases and tables, to access servers and clients, to set configuration, properties, and to edit data.
-Through PCC, the user can access a series of other utilities:
+Zen Control Center (CC) is the main utility that enables the user to create and manipulate databases and tables, to access servers and clients, to set configurations and properties, and to edit data.
+Through CC, the user can access a series of other utilities: